 Fish cakes rank right up there with meatballs in my book: Comforting.
 Easy.
 Tasty without pretension.

 Don’t get me wrong, I love to cook fancy food, too.
 But you can’t do that every day.
 Some days are for trout cakes.
 Specifically, those days after you catch lots of trout.
+Or kokanee.
 Or salmon, or whatever.

-I use trout because I like the play of mild, slightly oily trout with all the herbs.
+I use trout or kokanee because I like the play of mild, slightly oily trout with all the herbs.
 Salmon is just as good, especially a pink or chum salmon.
 But bluefish, mackerel, or another oily fish would work, too.
 And I won’t get mad at you if make this with bass, catfish, crappie, etc.

 While it’s not specifically necessary, I find that the best fish cakes are made with “spoon meat,” which is meat scraped off the carcass of fish before they are cooked.
 You can get quite a lot of meat off carcasses this way — more than a pound on a big chinook salmon.
 The fish will cook perfectly well in the pan.
 Of course, you can also use leftover fish, too.